cc-lam/blip/doc/api.md

 		* **fn(err, dest)**
 		* $err - null if no error, or Error object if something went wrong
 		* $dest - undefined if error, or string containing the file's destination
+	* **Note**: this function is intended to write pixel data in typical LTR fashion, left to write, then top to bottom.

  * **blip.fromImage(image, fn)**
 	* *read data out from a complete image*